Lubbock Symphony Orchestra: Education and Outreach

-For 65 years the Lubbock Symphony Orchestra has engaged, educated and inspired thousands of diverse school-age students and adult learners by means of a comprehensive program of strategic education initiatives.
-The Lubbock Symphony Orchestra is committed to the precept that music changes lives.
-The organization affirms proven historic research indicating that music education/participation fosters learning using the multiple intelligences.
-The Lubbock Symphony Orchestra is likewise committed to the precept that every individual is deserving of investment regardless of ethnic, cultural, and socio-economic background.
-More than 12,300 learners are served annually through transformational education programs.
-Each year, the LSO invites students in grades five through twelve to experience a live symphonic performance!
+More than 12,300 learners are served annually through education programs.
+Each year, the LSO invites students in grades five through twelve to experience a live symphonic performance.
 Public, private, and home schools from Lubbock and the surrounding communities participate in these free interactive education concerts, which are led by Music Director David Cho.
 Additionally, the LSO sponsors teaching artists that currently work in 45 classrooms on 12 Lubbock Independent School District campuses, reaching approximately 1035 students.
 Plans are underway to expand the program to all LISD elementary schools.
 The LSO also brings music to the schools through the Chamber Ensemble Outreach Program.
 The educational brass and woodwind quintets and string quartet are composed of LSO musicians and Texas Tech University graduate students.
-They perform for local third and fourth graders and provide an informative and interactive musical experience.
+They perform for local third and fourth graders.
 Students are introduced to each instrument and experience a live performance in an up-close and personal setting.
 These small ensembles also perform in other settings throughout the community including assisted living facilities, after-school programs, and the Lubbock County Juvenile Justice Center.